-6.2.2.3 Scoring Platform
+6.2.3.3 Scoring Platform

-For the scoring of the 2022-23 BIE Science test administration, Cognia engaged OSCAR, an online scoring and reporting system, as the scoring platform due to its capabilities for facilitating online rangefinding.
-OSCAR ensures the security of student responses and test items.
-During scoring, no student names or schools/districts associated with viewed student work are visible to scorers, and all Scoring Services temporary associates are subject to the same non-disclosure requirements as full-time Cognia staff.
-Cognia maintained security by using a highly secure server-to-server interface, ensuring that access to all student response images was limited only to scorers, appropriate Cognia staff, and educators participating in the rangefinding activities.
+For the scoring of the 2023-24 BIE Science test administration, images were loaded into iScore, the proprietary image-based scoring system used by Cognia to view and record scores submitted by scorers for each open-ended item.
+The iScore system ensures the security of student responses and test items.
+During scoring, no student names or schools/districts associated with viewed student work are visible to scorers, and all Scoring Services temporary associates are subject to the same nondisclosure requirements as full-time Cognia staff.
+Cognia maintained security during scoring by using a highly secure, server-to-server interface, ensuring that access to all student response images was limited only to scorers and appropriate Cognia staff.